-For internal multiples the inverse scattering series derived internal multiple attenuator (ISS IMA), Araújo et al. [1994], Weglein et al. [1997, 2003] predicts the exact phase and approximate amplitude of all internal multiples at all offsets.
-This is a single unchanged algorithm that not only doesn't require any knowledge, estimate or determination of subsurface properties, it is independent of any assumed earth model, (acoustic, elastic, anisotropic, anelastic...).
+For internal multiples the inverse scattering series derived internal multiple attenuator (ISS IMA), Araújo et al. (1994), Weglein et al. (1997, 2003) predicts the exact phase and approximate amplitude of all internal multiples at all offsets.
+This is a single unchanged algorithm that not only doesn't require any knowledge, estimate or determination of subsurface properties, it is independent of any assumed earth model, (e.g., acoustic, elastic, anisotropic and inelastic).
 Equally important, the ISS IMA automatically accommodates every possible simple, planar or complex (curved, non-specular, diffractive, pinch-out) multiple generator without any algorithmic change.
 ISS IMA is the only internal multiple attenuator with that set of properties.
 For eliminating an isolated internal multiple that is not proximal to (or interfering with) a primary, the ISS IMA will call upon an energy minimization adaptive subtraction to fill the gap between the attenuator amplitude and the amplitude of the internal multiple to be removed.

-In Ma et al. [2020] there is a direct field data comparison and analysis of three leading edge internal multiple methods: (1) Jakubowicz [1998], (2) The inverse scattering series internal multiple attenuation (ISS IMA) [Araújo et al., 1994, Weglein et al., 1997] and (3) Marchenko, van der Neut and Wapenaar [2016].
-We cite the Ma et al. [2020] paper, for examples, - and provide more detail in this paper on the assumptions behind each of these methods, that explains and supports those test result differences and conclusions.
+In Ma et al. (2020) there is a direct field data comparison and analysis of three leading edge internal multiple methods: (1) Jakubowicz (1998), (2)

+the inverse scattering series internal multiple attenuation (ISS IMA) (Araújo et al., 1994, Weglein et al., 1997) and (3) Marchenko, van der Neut and Wapenaar (2016).
+We cite the Ma et al. (2020) paper, for examples.
+Andwe provide more detail later in this paper on the assumptions behind each of these methods and the Ma et al. (2020) paper's field data comparison and analysis - where the difference in assumptions explains and supports those test result differences and conclusions.

 Marchenko-based methods towards internal multiple removal have received significant interest in recent years.
 There are various approaches within the Marchenko portfolio, each with a different set of features and requirements (for subsurface information) that may suit a given multiple contamination problem, if their assumptions are met.